meilisearch/documentation/reference/features/search_parameters.md

 If no value is specified, `attributesToRetrieve` uses the [`displayedAttributes` list](/reference/features/settings.md#displayed-attributes), which by default contains all attributes found in the documents.

 ::: note
-If a field is not added to `displayedAttributes`, it will not be retrieved on search, even if it is present in the `attributesToRetrieve` parameter.
+If an attribute has been removed from `displayedAttributes`, `attributesToRetrieve` will silently ignore it and the field will not appear in your returned documents.
 :::

 ### Example